sigvaldm/localreg/README.rst

 .. image:: examples/basic.png

+If there's a slope in the data near an edge, a simple moving average will fail to take into account the slope, as seen in the figure, since most of the datapoints will be to the right (or left) of ``x0``.
+A local linear (or higher order regression) is able to compensate for this.
+We also see that as the frequency of the oscillations increases, the local linear regression is not able to keep up, because the variations become too small compared to the window.
+A smaller window would help, at the cost of more noise in the regression.
+Another option is to increase the degree to 2.
+The quadratic regression is better at filling the valleys and the hills.
+For too rapid changes compared to the kernel, however, quadratic polynomials will also start failing.

+It is also worth noting that a higher degree also comes with an increase in variance, which can show up as small spurious oscillations.
+It is therefore not very common to go higher than 2, although localreg supports arbitrary degree.

 ..
 [Hastie] T. Hastie, R. Tibshirani and J. Friedman *The Elements of Statistical Learing -- Data Mining, Inference, and Prediction*, Second Edition, Springer, 2017.
 ..
 [Cleveland] W. Cleveland *Robust Locally Weighted Regression and Smoothing Scatterplots*, Journal of the Americal Statistical Associations, 74, 1979.